HopeWallet/Hope.Security/README.md

 byte[] decryptedData = memoryEncryptor.Decrypt(encryptedData);
 ```

 Unlike the ```SecureDataEncryptor```, you can encrypt some data without any entropy at all.
-This is because the ```SecureDataEncryptor``` generates its own byte entropy each time it is initialized.
+This is because the ```SecureMemoryEncryptor``` generates its own byte entropy each time it is initialized.
 This is why you always need to use the same ```SecureMemoryEncryptor``` instance to decrypt data you encrypted.

 See the [Hope.Security.Tests](https://github.com/HopeWallet/Hope.Security/tree/master/Hope.Security/Hope.Security.Tests) folder for more example uses of the ```SecureDataEncryptor``` and ```SecureMemoryEncryptor```.